 It seems that lately, everyone is looking to legalize cannabis in their respective countries.
-With so many blooming markets, the options for business expansion and investments seem endless.
+With so many emerging markets, the options for business expansion and investments seem endless.
 One surefire way to choose the best industry is to look at the countries that are moving through legalization quickly.

 Latin American countries have been at the forefront of the cannabis legalization movement, with Uruguay being the first country in the world to completely legalize the plant.
 It seems that Uruguay’s neighbors are taking a page out of their book and starting to decriminalize cannabis as well.
 One of the key players in this mix is Peru.
 With vast farmland, perfect climate, and a population eager for legislation, Peru could be the next big cannabis market.

-What is legal right now
+Cannabis in Peru – What is legal right now?

 In November of 2017, Peruvian government passed a bill which legalized the use of medicinal cannabis.

 Alberto de Belaunde, a member of the PPK party, proposed the bill.
 Shortly after its proposal, President Kuczynski acknowledged and signed the bill.
 The law regulates the THC components of the plants, outlines growing licenses, distribution licenses, prescription licenses, and how the drug can legally be consumed.